matthiasbeyer/mdbook-svgbob2/README.md

 and it should display as a nicely rendered svg when rendered with mdbook.

 ## TODO
-There is currently no tests implemented.
+* there are currently no tests implemented
+* 2 consecutive svgbob blocks will currently break the second one\
+  this is fixed by having anything else written between the two blocks